List of members of the Zentrale of the Communist Party of Germany

-This list provides an alphabetically ordered overview of the members of the Zentrale (literally "Central"), or Central Committee, of the Communist Party of Germany (KPD) elected at the Party Congresses (1918–1924).
+This list provides an alphabetically ordered overview of the members of the Zentrale (literally "Headquarters"), or Central Committee, of the Communist Party of Germany (KPD) elected at the Party Congresses (1918–1924).
 It was not until the 10th Party Congress of the KPD in July 1925 in Berlin that a Central Committee was elected as the governing body instead of the Zentrale (→ List of members of the Central Committee of the Communist Party of Germany).

 1st Party Congress (1918/1919)

 The founding Party Congress in Berlin (31 December 1918 – 1 January 1919) elected a Central Committee of twelve people: